-Classroom Behaviour and Respect for Diversity: Students and faculty each have responsibility for maintaining an appropriate learning environment.
+Classroom Behavior and Respect for Diversity: Students and faculty each have responsibility for maintaining an appropriate learning environment.
 Those who fail to adhere to such behavioral standards may be subject to discipline.
-Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, color, culture, religion, creed, politics, veteran's status, sexual orientation, gender, gender identity and gender expression, age, disability, and nationalities.
+Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation, or political philosophy.
 Class rosters are provided to the instructor with the student's legal name.
 I will gladly honor your request to address you by an alternate name or gender pronoun.
 Please advise me of this preference early in the semester so that I may make appropriate changes to my records.
 For more information, see the policies on classroom behavior and the student code.

 Accommodation for Disabilities and Temporary Medical Conditions: If you qualify for accommodations because of a disability, please submit to your professor a letter from Disability Services in a timely manner (for exam accommodations provide your letter at least one week prior to the exam) so that your needs can be addressed.
-Disability Services determines accommodations based on documented disabilities.
-Contact Disability Services at 303-492-8671 or by e-mail at dsinfo@colorado.edu.
+Disability Services determines accommodations based on documented disabilities in the academic environment.
+Information on requesting accommodations is located on the Disability Services website.
+Contact Disability Services at 303-492-8671 or by e-mail at dsinfo@colorado.edu for further assistance.

-If you have a temporary medical condition or injury, see Temporary Injuries guidelines (under Quick Links at the Disability Services website: http://www.colorado.edu/ disabilityservices/) and discuss your needs with your instructor.
+If you have a temporary medical condition or injury, see Temporary Medical Conditions under the Students tab on the Disability Services website and discuss your needs with your instructor.

 Religious Observances: Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
-In this class, students are required to check the date of exams and homework due dates ahead of time, and inform their instructor as soon as possible so that alternate arrangements can be made.
+In this class, students are required to check the dates of exams, homework due dates, etc., ahead of time, and inform their instructor as soon as possible so that alternate arrangements can be made.
 In the case of homework, the assignment can be handed in late; in the case of an exam, the student will be given a different exam later.